iratni/MovieBrowsing/README.md

 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [X] User can search for a movie.
 - [ ] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [X] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
+- New Selection From TabBar
+- Custom TabBar
+- Custom Search Bar

 ## Video Walkthrough